cshiwei330/Farmer-Focus/README.md

 - TAN YU XIN AISLINN S10222271H

 ## Description of App:
-'App Name' is a great buddy to help you keep track of your tasks and boost productivity.
+'Farmer Focus' is a great buddy to help you keep track of your tasks and boost productivity.

 - Get to-dos out of your head, and let the app remember for you
 - Add a due date to your tasks and get reminded via mobile notifications (stage 2)